 States have different requirements when it comes to licensing social workers.
 Within a given state, there are different types of licensure you can acquire.
 For example, the state of Massachusetts issues four different social work licenses – including the Licensed Independent Clinical Social Worker (LICSW), the Licensed Clinical Social Worker (LCSW), the Licensed Social Worker (LSW) and the Licensed Social Work Associate (LSWA).

-According to the Association of Social Work Boards (ASWB), “there can be significant variation in the ways states and provinces set up their licensure categories, as well as the titles conferred.
-The various acronyms – LCSW, LSW, LGSW, etc. –can mean different things, and be accompanied by different requirements.”
+The various acronyms – LCSW, LSW, LGSW, etc. –can mean different things, and be accompanied by different requirements.
 After researching your state’s social worker categories, you’ll probably discover major differences among local social workers – in terms of education required, job options, job responsibilities and average salaries.

 You can find your state’s social work licensing requirements by visiting the ASWB’s regulatory board page.

 Usually, it’s possible to become a licensed social worker if you have a bachelor’s degree and some supervised clinical experience.
 Some states may additionally require a master’s degree or a bachelor’s degree from a CSWE-accredited college.
 In other words, you may need a specific BSW or MSW degree, from a state-approved program, as opposed to a more generalized human services degree.
 Most states will also require that you pass a standardized exam.
 Once you’ve earned your license, your state will probably require that you complete continuing education requirements (individual courses or seminars) every two or three years.